In this section

 block_url_categories

-List of blocked URL categories (based in Block* parameter values, set to Yes).
+List of blocked URL categories (based on the Block* parameter values set to Yes).

 String array